ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

-- How do I use the concepts associated with object-oriented programming to create and use objects for the purposes of performing mathematical calculations like the moving average?
+- How do I use the concepts associated with object-oriented programming to create and use objects for the purposes of performing mathematical computations like the moving average?

 ### Next Steps